georgedeath/how-bayesian-should-BO-be/README.md

 ## Training data

 The initial training locations for each of the 51 sets of [Latin hypercube](https://www.jstor.org/stable/1268522) samples for the various noise levels are located in the `data` and `data_X.X` directories in this repository, where `X.X` corresponds to the noise level.
 The files have the following naming structure: `ProblemName_number`, e.g. the first set of training locations for the Branin problem is stored in `Branin_001.npz`.
-Each of these files is a compressed numpy file created with [torch.save](https://pytorch.org/docs/stable/torch.html#torch.save).
+Each of these files is a compressed torch file created with [torch.save](https://pytorch.org/docs/stable/torch.html#torch.save).
 It has two [torch.tensor](https://pytorch.org/docs/stable/torch.html#torch.tensor) arrays (`Xtr` and `Ytr`) containing the 2*D initial locations and their corresponding fitness values.
 Note that for problems that have a non-default dimensionality (e.g. Ackley with d=5), then the data files have the dimensionality appended, e.g. `Ackley5_001.pt`; see the suite of [available test problems](fbbo/test_problems/synthetic_problems.py).
 To load and inspect the training data, use the following instructions:

 ```python
 > python